 More information about Brno, guided tours, cultural and gastronomic tips and practical advice for visitors can be found on the tourist portal gotobrno.cz.
 An overview of music events in Brno can be found on the portal Brno Music Friendly City..

 - Leoš Janáček is the most frequently performed Czech opera composer in the world, and according to the Operabase statistics, is the 17th most frequently performed opera composer at all.

-- In 2016 and 2017 alone there were almost 500 performances of Janáček's operas in both European theatres as well as in New York, Tokyo, San Francisco, Rio de Janeiro and New Zealand.
+- From 2016 until the end of 2018 alone there were more than 1800 performances of Janáček's operas in both European theatres as well as in New York, Tokyo, San Francisco, Rio de Janeiro and New Zealand.